ritvikindupuri/Technical-Documentation/README.md

-# Technical-Documentation
+# Project Technical-Documentation
+by: Ritvik Indupuri
-Upload Technical Documentation for some of my notable projects
+Uploaded Technical Documentation for some of my notable projects